1

 Select why you are out of work

-Please make sure you carefully review and select the appropriate reason why you are out of work.
+Please review and select the appropriate reason why you are out of work.
 If you are laid off, select “layoff.”
-If you choose to resign in lieu of being laid off, please select the “quit” option.
+If you choose to resign rather than be laid off, please select the “quit” option.
 Selecting the “quit” option will result in an issue being added to your claim about your reason for quitting.
+If you have been furloughed by a government shutdown, select the checkbox for shutdown and then “laid off” and report your best estimate of when you will return to work.

 Choose a payment method